wilkelab/wilkelab.github.io.archive_sep_2020/positions.md

 **Postdocs.**
 Job ads for specific postdoc positions are listed below.

+August 24, 2020: The Wilke lab has a new NIH-funded position for a postdoctoral researcher on a project that will design and test antimicrobial peptides.
+This work will be performed in collaboration with the [Davies lab.](http://bwdaviesutaustin.org/).
+The ideal applicant will be a recent PhD with some combination of skills and interests in computational biology, structural biology, machine learning, and protein design.
+This position will be entirely computational.

+Contact wilke@austin.utexas.edu for more information.
+Send a cover letter, CV, and contact information for three references to apply.

 August 6, 2020: The Wilke and [Barrick](https://barricklab.org) labs have a new NIH-funded position for a postdoctoral researcher on a project that will design and test mechanistic models of bacteriophage infection, replication, and evolution for applications in phage therapy and the design of attenuated vaccines.
 The ideal applicant will be a recent PhD with some combination of skills and interests in computational biology, phage biology, genome engineering, evolution, and synthetic biology.
+This position will be primarily experimental.

 Contact wilke@austin.utexas.edu and jbarrick@cm.utexas.edu for more information.
 Send a cover letter, CV, and contact information for three references to apply.